juliussin/juliussin.github.io/iot.md

 ---
 ## Hexapod Robot with Control over Internet

-> Six legged robot that could walk with a combination of its leg movements.

 <img src="/images/hexapod.jpg" alt="Hexapod Robot" width="400">

+#### Objective

+> Creating prototype of six legged robot that could walk and be controlled based on Internet of Things.

+#### Details

-Utilizing **ESP8266** to control numerous **servomotors**, this project is an example of **Internet of Things**.
+* Utilizing ESP8266 to control numerous servomotors
-This robot can be **controlled over internet** with **mobile based application**.
+* Control the robot over internet with mobile based application
-In addition, this robot is equipped with a directional detection feature using a **magnetometer**, so that when the robot is physically deflected it can return to its original direction.
+* Equipped with navigation sensor (magnetometer) for directional detection feature (When the robot is physically deflected it can return to its original direction)

+#### Keywords

 <table border="2">
 <tr>
-<td><b>Keywords:</b> IoT, mobile application, robot, microcontroller, sensor & actuator</td>
+<td>IoT, mobile application, robot, microcontroller, sensor & actuator</td>
 </tr>
 </table>